What We Believe: The Beauty of the Catholic Faith Video Trailer

 Whoever goes down into these waters of rebirth with faith renounces the devil and pledges himself to Christ.
 He repudiates the enemy and confesses that Christ is God, throws off his servitude, and is raided to filial status.
 He comes up from baptism resplendent as the sun, radiant in his purity, but above all, he comes as a son of God and a coheir with Christ.
 To him and to his most holy and life-giving Spirit be glory and power now and for ever.
 Amen.

-This excerpt from a sermon on the Epiphany (nn.
+The above is an excerpt from a sermon on the Epiphany (nn.
 2.6-8 10: PG 10, 854.
 858-859.
-862) attributed to Saint Hippolytus, an Early Church Father, is used in the Roman Office of Readings for the Tuesday between the Feast of the Epiphany and the Feast of the Baptism of the Lord.
+862) attributed to Saint Hippolytus, an Early Church Father.
+It appears in the Roman Office of Readings for the Tuesday between the Feast of the Epiphany and the Feast of the Baptism of the Lord.
 It is a marvelous resource for better understanding the sacrament of baptism.
 The accompanying biblical reading is taken from Isaiah 63:19b- 64:11.